I have been a Christian

 child gets fearful and desperate, you can say to the child, “I understand how much you want a friend.

-I understand that you are afraid, and this person who seems to be a friend is really dangerous
+I understand that you are afraid, and this person who seems to be a friend is really

-friendship: in God’s love.”
+is real friendship: in God’s love.”

 So, rather than your trying to connect with God’s love